xaur/decred-news/journal-template.md

 Most information from third parties is relayed directly from source after a minimal sanity check.
 The authors of Decred Journal have no ability to verify all claims.
 Please beware of scams and do your own research.

-Your feedback and contributions are welcome on Reddit, [GitHub](https://github.com/xaur/decred-news/issues) and [Matrix](https://matrix.to/#/!lbzTjhzNbIaDbuAxkS:decred.org).
+Your [feedback](https://github.com/xaur/decred-news/blob/docs/contributing.md#feedback) and [contributions](https://github.com/xaur/decred-news/blob/docs/contributing.md) are always welcome.

 Credits (alphabetical order):